EDI File

 • Jan 21, 2025 / by Infocon Systems

-EDI standards are like a set of rules that determine how business documents (like orders or invoices) should be formatted when exchanged electronically between companies.
-These rules ensure that the documents are consistent and can be understood by both parties' systems.
-When a company creates an order or invoice, it follows these standards, and the document is then sent through secure channels to the other business or service provider.
-This makes it possible for computers to automatically process the information without needing manual input.
+EDI standards are nothing more than a set of rules which state how business documents (like orders or invoices) should be formatted if they are exchanged electronically between companies.
+This is because the documents must be consistent in the most applicable way and be understandable to the system's of both parties.
+These standards are followed when a company creates the order or invoice and the document is then sent through secure channels to other business or service provider.
+This allows computer to automatically process the information without manual intervention.

 What is an EDI File?

-An EDI file is a digital document used by organizations to exchange business information electronically with their business partners.
-These files eliminate the need for paper-based processes by enabling systems to communicate directly, enhancing efficiency, accuracy, and speed in transactions.
-Each EDI file follows a standardized format to ensure the data can be understood by all parties involved.
+The EDI file is a digital document that the organizations use to interchange business information through EDI with their business partners.
+These files take away the need of having the paper-based processes and through this, systems can communicate directly and it increases the efficiency, scalability and speed of the transaction.
+EDI files will have each one conform following a standardized format to have the data understood from all sides.

 Understanding the Structure of an EDI File